kaninnoothep/Teachmate/README.md

       Tutors can set and update their available dates and time slots.
 This helps with session scheduling from students, ensuring accurate session booking.
 - [x] **Session Management**
       Tutors can create and manage session details such as subject, description, and estimated duration, allowing students to view their offered sessions.
-- [x] **Review Booking Details**
+- [x] **Review Bookings**
-      Tutors can see student booking information, including time, subject, and student profile details, helping them prepare more effectively for the session.
+      Tutors can see bookings from students and the booking information, including subject, date, time, preferred locations, notes, and student profile details, helping them prepare more effectively for the session.

 **Student Features**